r-Techsupport/rTS_Wiki/docs/recommendations/maintenance.md

 ## Defrag
 **Only use Windows built-in tools.** All third party tools, such as defraggler, are considered PUPs.

+> ❗ Do not use defragmenting tools on SSDs.
+This will cause excessive wear and reduce their life.

 ## Advanced Uninstallers
 #### Revo Uninstaller
 This is one of the few maintenance tools we can recommend, and it is for a specific need.
 If you ever have an app break and continue to misbehave after a reinstall you may need to clear out more items than Windows natively does.